 Arches in July is not optimal… something we said after our last visit and proceeded to ignore.
 It’s hot and dry, and no amount of water seems to be enough.
 However, the name Fiery Furnace is not at all related to the temperature; the name stems from the flaming reddish-orange of the rocks when illuminated by sunlight.
 Thanks to the giant parallel rock fins that make up much of the Fiery Furnace, there’s a lot of shade and it actually stays quite cool inside.

 The Fiery Furnace can be explored in only two ways: on a ranger-led tour or on your own after acquiring a permit.
 It’s a maze inside, there isn’t a well-marked trail, and it’s very easy to become disoriented.
 GPS devices don’t work well inside the Furnace.
 Due to the high amount of iron in the rocks, compasses don’t work well either.
 Therefore, I wouldn’t recommend going on your own unless you have strong navigational skills.

-Our ranger-led tour departed from the parking lot at 9:30am and lasted about 2.5 hours as we wove our way through this red rock maze.
+We opted for a ranger-led tour, which came with the added bonus of learning a lot of neat info about the park!
+Our tour departed from the parking lot at 9:30am and lasted about 2.5 hours as we wove our way through this red rock maze.